Elena Manferdini

 Elena Manferdini (born 12 September 1974) is an Italian architect based in Venice, California, where she is the principal and owner of Atelier Manferdini.
-She is the Graduate Programs Chair at the Southern California Institute of Architecture (SCI-Arc).
 She has over twenty years of professional experience that spans across architecture, art, design, and education.

-Career
+Academic career

-Manferdini was raised in Bologna, Italy, where she graduated from the University of Bologna with a Civil Engineer degree in 1999 and later received her Master of Architecture and Urban Design from the University of California, Los Angeles in 2000.
-Manferdini has been a design faculty member at SCI-Arc since 2003, serving in several leadership roles, including Chair of Graduate Programs from 2015 to 2025 and Coordinator of the Graduate Thesis Program from 2010 to 2015.
-During her leadership as Chair, she has played a pivotal role in shaping the school’s graduate curriculum and advancing the cutting edge of architectural design within the NAAB-accredited M.Arch I and M.Arch II programs.
+Manferdini was raised in Bologna, Italy, where she graduated from the University of Bologna with a civil engineer degree in 1999 and later received her Master of Architecture in urban design from the University of California, Los Angeles in 2000.

+Manferdini has been a design faculty member at SCI-Arc since 2003, serving in several leadership roles, including chair of graduate programs from 2015 to 2025 and coordinator of the graduate thesis program from 2010 to 2015.
+During her leadership as chair, she helped shape the school's graduate curriculum and advanced the NAAB-accredited M.Arch I and M.Arch II programs while advocating for the adoption of emerging technologies in architecture, including the early integration of artificial intelligence.
+She also spearheaded international collaborations with institutions and partners in China, India, and Europe, expanding SCI-Arc's global presence and fostering cross-cultural exchange in architectural education.

+Manferdini has led international discussions on artificial intelligence in architecture through symposia, conferences, public lectures, books, and publications, including The Intelligence Age symposium.
+Her work has explored the impact of AI on architectural design, education, and creative practice, contributing to broader conversations on the future of architecture and role of emerging technologies in the field.

 A distinguished educator, Elena Manferdini has been recognized over the years with several prestigious academic appointments.
-She currently teaches at the Harvard Graduate School of Design and has held notable visiting positions, including the Howard Friedman Visiting Professorship of Practice at the University of California, Berkeley (UCB), as well as Visiting Professorships at Cornell University, the University of Pennsylvania, and Seika University.
-In 2013, Manferdini received the Educator of the Year Presidential Award from the AIA Los Angeles, honoring her outstanding contributions to architectural education.Since 2023, she has served as an external senior advisor for the Shanghai Institute of Visual Arts in China.
+She taught at the Harvard Graduate School of Design and has held notable visiting positions, including the Howard Friedman Visiting Professorship of Practice at the University of California, Berkeley (UCB), as well as Visiting Professorships at Cornell University, the University of Pennsylvania, and Seika University.

+In 2013, Manferdini received the Educator of the Year Presidential Award from the AIA Los Angeles, honoring her outstanding contributions to architectural education.
+Since 2023, she has served as an external senior advisor for the Shanghai Institute of Visual Arts in China.
 In 2024, the presidentially appointed 12-member Fulbright Foreign Scholarship Board has selected Elena Manferdini for a Fulbright Specialist Award to the United Arab Emirates.
 Elena Manferdini joins the ranks of Fulbright alumni who have gone on to become heads of state, judges, ambassadors, CEOs, Nobel Laureates, and more.